What Is the Social Status of Teachers?

 So, it can be seen that standardised testing is not a fair way to evaluate the work of teachers as there are many other elements at work when assessing the progress of a school child.
 Not all students sitting government examinations have the background to enable them to be successful in tests.
 Their learner profile may be missing key attributes and lacking in others.

 By nature, teachers are approachable, well-spoken professionals who listen carefully to the concerns of those they work with, both directly and indirectly.
 They are accommodating, not quick to judge and modest in the way they conduct themselves.
-Admirable qualities in themselves but also attractive to those who want to make political-play through the media or to achieve their aims.
+Admirable qualities in themselves but also attractive to those who want to make political-play through the media to achieve their aims.
+It seems that teachers are not going to put up much of a fight if they are challenged.

 Teachers Versus Governments